 - My introduction and talk, “Renewing the Christian Imagination,” for the “God, Science, and Humanity” conference, Feb.
 10, 2018.

-- The previous talk, and the following two articles, deal with the classic understanding of creation ex nihilo in Thomas Aquinas, which is radically different from the simplistic notions of “creationism” one finds in contemporary culture wars.
+- The previous talk and the following two articles address the classic understanding of creation ex nihilo in Thomas Aquinas, which is radically different from the simplistic notions of “creationism” one finds in contemporary culture wars.
 One can affirm both creation ex nihilo and a cosmos with an evolutionary developmental order in space and time.

 - Creation: what the world is, for BioLogos.org